Shopify Pricing: Plans, Fees, and Hidden Costs 2023

 Does Shopify Have a Free Plan?

-Shopify doesn't have a free plan but it does offer a three-day free trial so you can test its ecommerce services free of charge.
-This is down from 14 days, which it offered last year, and most competitors offer still.
+Shopify doesn’t have a free plan but it does offer a three-day free trial so you can test its ecommerce services free of charge.
+You don’t have to give out any payment details to do this.

 Shopify Fees and Costs: Billing Cycles, Ongoing Costs and Hidden Fees